-This study provides services in support of Smart North Florida initiatives.
+The North Florida ITS Coalition has been re-branded as the Smart North Florida Coalition.
 Smart North Florida started as an outgrowth of the North Florida Transportation Planning Organization (TPO) Intelligent Transportation Systems program for Clay, Duval, Nassau and St. Johns counties.
 Smart North Florida focuses resource investment in three areas: regional collaboration, data coordination and smart technology.
 These investments are strategically deployed to improve the lives of all citizens in our region.